newjersey/navigator.business.nj.gov/content/src/fundings/njeda-aspire.md

 >
 > **Bonuses:**
 >
-> * Commercial projects in a Government Restricted Municipalities (GRM) (These muncipalities include: Atlantic City, Paterson and Trenton) can receive tax credits up to 50% of costs in project support
+> * Commercial projects in a Government Restricted Municipalities (GRM) (These municipalities include: Atlantic City, Paterson and Trenton) can receive tax credits up to 50% of costs in project support
 > * Newly constructed residential projects that are also utilizing 4% Low-Income Housing Tax Credits (LIHTCs) can receive tax credits for up to 60% of project costs
 > * Projects using LIHTC or any other project in a `Qualified Incentive Track|qit-njeda` (QIT), GRM, or municipality with a [Municipal Revitalization Index](https://nj.gov/dca/home/MuniRevitIndex.html) (MRI) distress score of at least 50, can receive tax credits up to $60M